Metabolism and Weight Management: The Science Behind Fat Loss, Energy, and Long-Term Health

 Stress

-Chronic stress increases cortisol levels, which can promote fat storage—especially in the abdominal region—and negatively affect metabolic health.
+Chronic stress increases cortisol levels, which can promote fat storage—especially in the abdominal region—and affect metabolic health.

 Metabolic Adaptation: Why Weight Loss Plateaus